dell-cloud-marketplace/docker-haproxy/README.md

 #docker-haproxy
-This is a base Docker image to run [HAProxy]( http://www.haproxy.org/) – is an open-source high availability proxy software.
+This is a base Docker image to run [HAProxy]( http://www.haproxy.org/) â€“ is an open-source high availability proxy software.
 Providing the mechanism for load balancing with TCP and HTTP applications.

 ## Components
 The software stack comprises the following components: